Pabla007/-60_Days_of_code/README.md

 d[32,60] - In lesson 6 I have successfully trained Capsule Network Locally but i need to understand some part of the code which i will do tomorrow and i have watched some Coursera videos.

 D[33,60] - Completed [6.33-6.35] In lesson 6 and done videos of Coursera for week 3.

+d[34,60] - Completed my Coursera week 3 program it was really interesting to implement forward and backward pass and updated the weight.
+If anyone interested than go through it i have shared the gist link.